 Our take: Fabric sofas

-On the other hand, leather sofas are more vulnerable to scratches and humidity than the fabric pieces - making them not-so pet friendly.
-While it’s worth mentioning that leather is very easy to clean, mostly requiring light dusting and vacuuming, you'll may want to consider investing in leather softening or polishing products to keep it from forming cracks.
+On the other hand, leather sofas are more vulnerable to scratches and humidity than the fabric pieces - making them not-so pet-friendly.
+While it’s worth mentioning that leather is very easy to clean, mostly requiring light dusting and vacuuming, you may want to consider investing in leather softening or polishing products to keep it from forming cracks.

 Our take: Leather sofas.
-If you keep cats or dogs at home, it's a choice between having fur getting stucked on the (torn) fabric, or unsightly scratch marks on leather.
+If you keep cats or dogs at home, it's a choice between having fur getting stuck on the (torn) fabric or unsightly scratch marks on the leather.
 Otherwise, leather seems more resistant and easy to care for.